arbizen/portfolio/README.md

 ## License

-Hire Me is open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
+This portfolio is open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
 You can [find it here](https://github.com/arbizen/portfolio/blob/main/LICENSE).